agbrs/agb/README.md

 * [gbafix](https://crates.io/crates/gbafix)
     * Install with `cargo install gbafix`

-With all of this installed, you should be able to run a full build of agbrs using by running
+With all of this installed, you should be able to run a full build of agb using by running
 ```sh
 just ci
 ```